Time clock: Mobile time tracking

 With the mass market proliferation of mobile devices (smart phones, handheld devices), new types of self-calculating time tracking systems have been invented which allow a mobile workforce – such as painting companies or construction companies - to track employees 'on' and 'off' hours.
 This is generally accomplished through either a mobile application, or an IVR based phone call in system.
 Using a mobile device allows enterprises to better validate that their employees or suppliers are physically 'clocking in' at a specific location using the GPS functionality of a mobile phone for extra validation.

 Biometrics

 Biometric time clocks are a feature of more advanced time and attendance systems.
 Rather than using a key, code or chip to identify the user, they rely on a unique attribute of the user, such as a hand print, finger print, finger vein, palm vein, facial recognition, iris or retina.
 The user will have their attribute scanned into the system.
 Biometric readers are often used in conjunction with an access control system, granting the user access to a building, and at the same time clocking them in recording the time and date.
 These systems also attempt to cut down on fraud such as "buddy clocking."
-When combined with an access control system they can help prevent other types of fraud such as 'ghost employees', where additional identities are added to payroll but don't exist.
+When combined with an access control system they can help prevent other types of fraud such as 'ghost employees', where additional identities are added to payroll but do not exist.